-There are only 3 standardized field sobriety tests.
-The HGN (horizontal gaze nystagmus test, walk and turn and one leg stand).
-These tests are standardized because all officers are supposed to perform the tests, give instructions and grade the results in the same way.
-These tests have also been studied to ensure there is some correlation between a driver’s performance on the tests and impairment.
+There are only three standardized field sobriety tests.
+The HGN (horizontal gaze nystagmus test, walk and turn, and one-leg stand).
+These tests are standardized because all officers are supposed to perform the tests, give instructions, and grade the results in the same way.
+Tests have confirmed that three is some correlation between a driver’s performance on the standardized field sobriety tests and a driver’s impairment.

 The new statute reads as follows:

-Testimony of person qualified in administration of standardized field sobriety tests.
+Testimony of a person qualified in the administration of standardized field sobriety tests.

 Tests are Designed to Make the Driver Fail

-Officers do all kinds of crazy tests and no one knows if they have any meaning.
+Officers do all kinds of crazy tests, and no one knows if they have any meaning.
 When the officer has a driver perform a test with no standardization, there is no uniform manner of testing or grading.
-An officer is conducting an intoxicated driver is looking for evidence of intoxication; he or she is NOT an objective judge of the test results or manner that instructions are given to the operator.
+An officer is conducting an intoxicated driver is looking for evidence of intoxication; he or she is NOT an objective judge of the test results or accuracy of the instructions given to the operator.
 It is fair to say that most of the tests are designed to get the driver to fail.

-New laws passed to make it easier to obtain convictions raise the likelihood of an innocent person being wrongfully convicted.
-Most people do not realize that, as compared to many types of crimes, an effective defense in an OWI, DUI or OWPD case demands the most experienced of criminal defense lawyers.
-The partners with LEWIS & DICKSTEIN, P.L.L.C. have been successfully defending alcohol and drug related driving charges in Michigan for decades.
-If you want an experienced, tenacious and effective defense, call us today at (248) 263-6800 or complete a Request for Assistance Form and an experienced lawyer will promptly contact you.
+New laws passed to make it easier to obtain convictions to raise the likelihood of the wrongful conviction of an innocent person.
+Most people do not realize that, as compared to many types of crimes, effective defense in an OWI, DUI, or OWPD case demands the most experienced criminal defense lawyers.
+The partners and associates with LEWIS & DICKSTEIN, P.L.L.C. have been successfully defending alcohol and drug-related driving charges in Michigan for decades.